Pita Kotte Gal Ambalama (පිටකෝට්ටේ ගල් අම්බලම)

 Kotte was well protected by these ramparts at that time, while on two sides ran streams, one of which was the Diyawanna Oya.

 The Nikaya Sangarahaya carries the following account.
-“He ( Alakeswara) caused a great moat very broad and fearfully steep like a precipice to be sunk round Darugama, and as a solid defence, he caused to be erected bordering the moat a wall of stone.
+“He (Alakeswara) caused a great moat, very broad and fearfully steep like a precipice, to be sunk round Darugama, and as a solid defense, he caused to be erected bordering the moat a wall of stone.
 He caused the space at the top of the wall to be decorated like a creation of Visvakarma and protected it by fixing in various places various fortifications.”

-Well, today what remains is a mere kabook wall that is barely identifiable, and if you manage to find your way to it through the jumble of private residences, you may discover a familiar black Archaeological Department board, authenticating the fact.
+Well, today what remains is a mere kabook wall that is barely identifiable, and if you manage to find your way to it through the jumble of private residences, you may discover a familiar black archaeological department board, authenticating the fact.
 We reached the site through the garden of a friendly resident to whom this once glorious antiquity served as a rear parapet.
-The nice gentleman helped us up a ladder over his vegetable beds, to get onto the rampart itself and walked us along it, looking into either the backyards or front yards of the neighbouring houses.
+The nice gentleman helped us up a ladder over his vegetable beds to get onto the rampart itself and walked us along it, looking into either the backyards or front yards of the neighboring houses.

-It was difficult to imagine that it was this very same rampart that the great monk poet.
-Thotagamuwa Sri Rahula is described in a flight of poetic fancy as a ‘Ruvan Thanapata’ or a gold bra worn by a sensuous damsel of Lanka at the peak of her blossoming youth.
+It was difficult to imagine that it was this very same rampart as the great monk poet.
+Thotagamuwa Sri Rahula is described in a flight of poetic fancy as a ‘Ruvan Thanapata,’ or a gold bra worn by a sensuous damsel of Lanka at the peak of her blossoming youth.

 This reference is found in the Salalihini Sandesa, which he wrote during the reign of King Parakramabahu VI, who was the first king to make Kotte the seat of government.
 He was the greatest of the Kotte kings and the last Sinhalese sovereign to exercise effective control over the whole island.

-The Diya Angala or the outer moat, can today be seen as a deep and overgrown ditch marked by an Archaeological Department board, in front of the Isurupaya building.
+The Diya Agala, or the outer moat, can today be seen as a deep and overgrown ditch marked by an archaeological department board in front of the Isurupaya building.

-Kotte Gal Ambalama has a special significance since it was reputed that there was a secret path leading to the King’s Palace from behind it.
-And it was in this ambalama that royalty and important persons had to wait, till they obtained permission from the the Palace to enter this secret tunnel.
-Sadly the present state of this antiquity needs consideration.
+Kotte Gal Ambalama has a special significance since it was reputed that there was a secret path leading to the king’s palace from behind it.
+And it was in this ambalama that royalty and important persons had to wait till they obtained permission from the palace to enter this secret tunnel.
+Sadly, the present state of this antiquity needs consideration.

 by Kishanie S. Fernando